 The outlook for the Faroe Islands seems to be positive.
 The economy is growing.
 Unemployment is low and total wages have increased.
-Paid wages, a useful indicator of economic growth, have increased and the current estimates show a large growth for 2006.
+Paid wages, a useful indicator of economic growth, have increased and the current estimates show continued growth for 2007.